 This is key and you need to have strong supporting muscles for a big bench press.
 If you don't have strong compound movements such as these listed exercise, I'm going to bet you have a weak bench press.
 In conjunction with the bench press, these exercises should be your priority.

 You need to have a very positive and focussed attitude going into the bench press.
 If your tired and unmotivated, your not going to have a good bench press session.
 Here's what I used to to.
 After work, I'd come home and take a quick 15 minute nap.
 I'd wipe out all the crap that was happening at work from my mind and concentrate on the workout that was coming up.
-About 20 minutes prior to working out, I'd have a double cup of tea and start to get heated up.
+About 20 minutes prior to working out, I'd have a double cup of tea (with two tablespoons of honey) and start to get heated up.
 I'd than gulp down a glass of water.
 At this time, I was ready to hit the weight.

 Plain and simple - You need to eat at least 25 calories per pound of body weight.
 If you weight 160 pounds, you should be eating at least 4000 calories each and every day consisting of quality protein, carbohydrates, and fats.
 If you're not eating right, your not going to improve your bench press, plain and simple.
 If you eat sporadically, your not going to get stronger.
 Eat a consistent diet with plenty of quality calories and your going to improve your bench press.

 Go to this page here for more information on how to eat big to get big.